-Spring Boot MVC and JDBC CRUD Example
+Spring Boot MVC And JDBC CRUD Example

-In my other tutorial I had shown how to create an example on Spring MVC and JDBC CRUD example using annotations only, but here I am going to use Spring Boot framework.
+In my another tutorial I had shown how to create an example on Spring MVC and JDBC CRUD example using annotations only, but here I am going to use Spring Boot framework.
 I did not update the other tutorial keeping in mind if someone still needs the example using Spring framework only.
 Here also I am going to show you the same example but using Spring Boot framework.

 Prerequisites

-Eclipse 4.12, At least Java 8, Gradle 6.1.1, Maven 3.6.3, Spring Boot 2.2.4, MySQL 8.0.17
+Java 8/12/19, Gradle 6.1.1, Maven 3.6.3/3.6.5, Spring Boot 2.2.4/3.1.5, JSP/Thymeleaf, MySQL 8.0.17/8.1.0

-Create MySQL Table
+MySQL Table

 CREATE TABLE `teacher` (